Photos & Video

-Mike said of the filly 'I really liked the fact that she is compact and already filling out.
+Mike said of Paisley's Promise 'I really liked the fact that she is compact and already filling out.
 She's a decent stamp of a horse and has a good neck and back.'

-Mike told us "She's a good natured filly and although she isn't huge, that's just what you want from an early sprint filly.
+Mike told us "Sandy's a good natured filly and although she isn't huge, that's just what you want from an early sprint filly.
 I think she was good value for what we paid.

 "Her mother was decent and ran plenty of times.
 That's exactly what I'm looking for from these early types and this filly ticked all the boxes."